Drakengard 2: Plot

 Nowe and Manah head for the final seal in the District of Heavenly Time, guarded by Gismor himself.
 Nowe and Gismor battle, and Gismor is wounded again, transforming into a shadow-like being and using Eris to block Nowe's final attack.
 Believing Eris dead, Nowe and Manah pursue Gismor, but are met by Seere, who unsuccessfully tries to stop them.
 When they confront Gismor, he reveals himself to be a vindictive survivor of the Empire from eighteen years before.
 Defeated, Gismor destroys the final seal himself, releasing Angelus from her imprisonment.
 After Seere reveals the true consequences of Manah's actions, Nowe and Legna pursue Angelus.
 When they find her, they find that Angelus has been driven mad by the pain of being the final seal.
 Caim asks them to kill her, and as she dies, he and Angelus share a final moment together before fading away.

 With the seals destroyed, the world begins to fall into chaos and Manah is driven mad by the memories of her actions eighteen years before.
-Legna then takes Nowe to the fortress of the holy dragons, where they hear a prophecy concerning Nowe: according to the prophecy, Nowe is a New Breed created to aid the dragons in their war against the Watchers.
-Nowe then reunites with Eris, who had been healed by Seere, and frees Manah from her madness.
-Legna then takes the three to the Promised Land, a dragon stronghold that holds the Bone Casket, an object given to the dragons by and imbued with the power of the Watchers that can speed up Nowe's evolution into the New Breed.
+Legna then takes Nowe to the floating fortress of the Holy Dragons, where they hear a prophecy concerning Nowe: according to the prophecy, Nowe is a New Breed created to aid the dragons in their war against the Watchers.
+Nowe reunites with Eris, who has been healed by Seere, and frees Manah from her madness.
+Legna then takes the three to the Promised Land, a dragon stronghold that holds the Bone Casket, an object given to the dragons by, and imbued with the power of, the Watchers, that can speed up Nowe's evolution into the New Breed.
 It is also where Seere has gone to initiate a new Goddess of the Seal.
 The game has three endings, each achieved on a separate playthrough.